kevin-dough/p5slackbots/README.md

 # slackboard
-#### Created by the P5 Slackbots!  -  Kevin Do, Abhijay Deevi, and Kian Kishimoto
+#### Created by the P5 Slackbots -  Kevin Do, Abhijay Deevi, and Kian Kishimoto

 #### Description: